Diderot-Language/examples/heron/README.md

 The program may not ever finish, because the limited precision of 32-bit floats prevents the computation from reaching sufficient accuracy.
-So, noting from above that at most 7 iterations were needed with the default `eps`, we can run:
+So, noting from above that at most 7 iterations were needed with the default `eps`, we can try limiting the computation at something higher than 7:

 	./heron -eps 1e-8 -l 20

+This will finish promptly, after 20 iterations.
+The initialization of the program output variable
+with:

+	output vec4 vrie = [val,-1,-1,-1];
-which will finish promptly because the computation is limited to 20 super-steps (the Diderot name for a program iteration, which can include global computations that follow the per-strand `update`).
-However, the way output variable `vrie` is initialized makes clear which strands never stabilized because they were halted by the `-l 20` limit, visible with the `-1`s in the text view of the output from `unu save -f text -i vrie.nrrd` (try this!).
+makes clear which strands never stabilized because they were halted by the `-l 20` limit.
+When you view the output from the command above with `unu save -f text -i vrie.nrrd`, you'll see lines like:

+	89 -1 -1 -1
+	90 -1 -1 -1
+	91 -1 -1 -1

+for the values where the algorithm didn't converge.
-The consequences of active strands being halted by a super-step limit is different for strand **collections** vs strand **arrays**.
+The consequences of active strands being halted by an iteration limit is different for strand **collections** vs strand **arrays**.
 If the program runs as a collection of strands, i.e. the last line of the program is instead

 	initially { sqroot(lerp(minval, maxval, 1, ii, numval)) | ii in 1 .. numval };

-(note `initially {}` instead of `initially []`), then running `./heron -eps 1e-8 -l 20` will still finish after 20 super-steps, but no output values will be saved for those strands that didn't stabilize in time.
-That is, `unu save -f text -i vrie.nrrd` will produce less than 100 lines of text, including only the values for which the algorithm converged before 20 super-steps.
+(note `initially {}` instead of `initially []`), then running `./heron -eps 1e-8 -l 20` will still finish after 20 iterations, but no output values will be saved for those strands that didn't stabilize in time.
+That is, `unu save -f text -i vrie.nrrd` will produce less than 100 lines of text, including only the values for which the algorithm converged with 20 iterations or less.

 On the other hand, we can also increase the precision of a Diderot `real` itself by using a C `double` to store a `real`, instead of a (single-precision) `float`,